-I remember first visiting Lincoln Center in the mid-60’s as a child with my Father who was an architectural engineer/contractor who had to see the new construction of this famous arts venue as it was being built.
+I remember first visiting Lincoln Center in the early 60’s as a child with my Father who, as an architectural engineer/contractor, wanted to stop and see the new construction of this famous arts venue as it was being built.
 It is currently home to the Chamber Music Society, The Film Society, Jazz at Lincoln Center, The Juliard School, Lincoln Center for the Performing Arts, Lincoln Center Theater, New York City Ballet, The Metropolitan Opera, New York Philharmonic, The School of American Ballet and the New York Public Library for the Performing Arts.

 With its base in Lincoln Center, the Metropolitan Opera is one of the World’s most renowned opera companies.
 Try to catch a performance while you are in NYC.
 Performances first began in 1883, with the first opera performance in Lincoln Center in September 1966.